Lasers for Interferometry

 Interferometry makes use of interference phenomena for measurement purposes, for example investigation into the flatness of an optical surface.
-Even though there are many different types of interferometers, all of them basically operate on the same principle.
-A beam of light comes from a single source and two or more flat mirrors are used to split off different light beams.
-These beams are then combined so that they interfere with each other.
-In order to get interference a highly coherent laser source is required.
-The more coherent the laser beam, or the longer the coherence length, the finer the detail that can be resolved in the interferometer.
+Even though there are many different types of interferometers, all of them basically operate on the same principle – A beam of light comes from a single coherent source and two or more flat mirrors are used to split off different light paths.
+These beams are then re-combined so that they interfere with each other creating an interference pattern which holds information about the differing path lengths (or more precisely the phase difference between the 2 light paths), from which analytical information surrounding the sample can be deduced.

 Fig.1: Interference rings for a Michelson interferometer (HeNe laser, 633nm)